Sex Discrimination (Title IX of the Education Amendments of 1972)

 Disability Discrimination (Section 504 of the Rehabilitation Act)

-OCR has announced that it intends to propose amendments to the Department’s regulations at 34 C.F.R. pt.
+On May 6, 2022, OCR announced that it intends to propose amendments to the Department’s regulations at 34 C.F.R. pt.
 104, implementing Section 504 of the Rehabilitation Act of 1973.
 As part of this process, OCR is seeking written suggestions from the public about how best to improve the current regulations.
 It would be appreciated if longer and more detailed comments were submitted by the end of June 2022, but all comments submitted prior to the issuance of any notice of proposed rulemaking will be reviewed.
 Instructions and cautions are below.

 - Send your comments to Section504@ed.gov.

 - If you are submitting attachments with your email, the Department strongly encourages you to submit attachments in Microsoft Word format.
 If you must submit a comment in Adobe Portable Document Format (PDF), the Department strongly encourages you to convert the PDF to “print-to-PDF” format, or to use some other commonly used searchable text format.
 Please do not submit the PDF in a scanned format.
 Using a print-to-PDF format allows the Department to electronically search and copy certain portions of your submissions and will make them more accessible when made available for public viewing.

 - If you do not have internet access or electronic submission is not possible, you may mail written comments to: U.S. Department of Education, Office for Civil Rights, Lyndon Baines Johnson Department of Education Bldg., 400 Maryland Avenue, SW, Washington, DC 20202-1100.

 - Be careful to include only information, including personal information, that you are comfortable making publicly available.
 The Department may make all emails and attachments received at Section504@ed.gov available for public viewing without redactions.